Optimization Algorithms as Robust Feedback Controllers: Optimization Algorithms as Dynamical Systems

 \subsection{Projected Gradient Flows}

-To enforce unilateral (i.e., inequality) constraints it is often possible to rely on projection mechanisms.
+When unilateral (i.e., inequality) constraints restrict the search domain of the optimization problem, it is often possible to rely on gradient flows by introducing suitable projection mechanisms.
 In a computational context, this is particularly true if the projection onto a given constraint set is easy to evaluate numerically.

 Consider the constrained optimization problem